arduino/docs-content/content/hardware/02.hero/shields/spe-shield/tutorials/getting-started/spe-getting-started.md

 To enable or disable the onboard termination resistors for the SPE bus there are two pairs of contact you can bridge.
 ![Termination jumpers](assets/jumpers.png)
-These are necessary always in the edge nodes both when using a multidrop or point-to-point conenction.
+These are necessary always in the edge nodes both when using a multidrop or point-to-point connection.

 ### RS-485 Termination Jumper: